What Shopify built-in inventory tool was — and why merchants relied on it

 Set up low-stock monitoring for your full catalog

-What EZStock does that Stocky never could
+What EZStock does that built-in inventory tool never could

 Professional PDF purchase orders